 Once you report your injury, your employer should tell you how you can get medical care.
-If your employer provides medical treatment through a workers' comp health care network, you will need to choose a doctor in the network.
-Otherwise, you can see any doctor who is willing to treat workers’ comp injuries.
+If your employer has a contract with a workers' comp health care network, you will generally need to choose a doctor in that network.
+Otherwise, you can see any doctor on the list of physicians approved by the Texas Division of Workers' Compensation (DWC).
 At your first visit, be sure to tell the doctor that you were injured at work.

-To start your official claim, you must file an Employee's Claim for Compensation for a Work-Related Injury or Occupational Disease (DWC Form-041) with the Texas Division of Workers’ Compensation (DWC).
+To start your official claim, you must file an Employee's Claim for Compensation for a Work-Related Injury or Occupational Disease (DWC Form-041) with the DWC.
 You can file the form in person, by mail, or through the DWC's online filing system.

 The claim form asks you to provide information about you, your injury, your work status, and your employer.
 At the end of the form, you can find more detailed instructions for how to answer each question.
 If you need assistance, you can contact the Office of Injured Employee Counsel, a separate state agency that helps employees with their workers' comp claims.

 You must file the form within one year after your accident or after you learned about your work-related occupational illness.
 Once again, you could lose your right to benefits if you miss the deadline, unless you qualify for one of the limited exceptions.